uwePhillPhelps/IAP-2024/Tutorials/Getting Started.md

 ### OSX Users

-A video guide for setting up XCode on MacOS is here: <a href="https://www.youtube.com/watch?v=OQFYdAl54XE">MacOS setup video</a>

-For those of you on OSX 10.15+ please watch this version instead: <a href="https://www.youtube.com/watch?v=OQFYdAl54XE">MacOS setup Catalina</a>

 Download the IAP repository (which contains all of the required materials and applications)

 ::arrow_right:: [Download master branch zip file](../../../archive/refs/heads/master.zip) ::arrow_left::